Neuronal Attention Circuit (NAC) for Representation Learning

-To scale this mechanism to multi-head attention, we project the input sequence into $H$ independent subspaces (heads) of dimension $d_\text{model}/H$, yielding query, key, and value tensors $(q^{(h)}, k^{(h)}, v^{(h)})$ for $h \in \{1, \dots, H\}$.
-For each head, pairwise logits are computed according to Eqns.~\ref{eq:euler},\ref{eq:lq_exact} or \ref{eqn:steady}, followed by the \textit{softmax} normalization to calculate attention weights.
-The resulting attention weights $\alpha^{(h)}_t$ are then used to integrate with the value vector $v^{(h)}$, producing head-specific attention outputs.
+To scale this mechanism to multihead setting, we project the input sequence into $H$ independent subspaces (heads) of dimension $d_\text{model}/H$, yielding query, key, and value tensors $(q^{(h)}, k^{(h)}, v^{(h)})$ for $h \in \{1, \dots, H\}$.
+For each head, pairwise logits are computed according to Eqns.~\ref{eq:euler},\ref{eq:lq_exact} or \ref{eqn:steady}, followed by \textit{Softmax} normalization to calculate attention weights.
+The resulting attention weights $\alpha^{(h)}_t$ are then integrated with the value vector $v^{(h)}$, to produce head-specific attention outputs.
 Finally, these outputs are concatenated and linearly projected back into the model dimension.
-This formulation ensures that each head learns distinct dynamic compatibilities governed by its own parameterization of $\phi$ and $\omega_\tau$, while the aggregation across heads preserves the expressive capacity of the standard multi-head attention mechanism.
+This formulation ensures that each head learns distinct dynamic compatibilities governed by its own parameterization of $\phi$ and $\omega_\tau$, aggregation across heads preserves the expressive capacity of the standard multihead attention mechanism.